oracle/dtrace-utils/doc/userguide/reference/dtrace_providers_dtrace.md

 ## BEGIN Probe <a id="dt_ref_begin_prov">

-The `BEGIN` probe fires before any other probe.
+The `dtrace:::BEGIN` probe fires before any other probe.

-No other probe fires until all `BEGIN` clauses have completed.
+No other probe fires until all `dtrace:::BEGIN` clauses have completed.
 This probe can be used to initialize any state that's needed in other probes.
-The following example shows how to use the `BEGIN` probe to initialize an associative array to map between `mmap()` protection bits and a textual representation:
+The following example shows how to use the `dtrace:::BEGIN` probe to initialize an associative array to map between `mmap()` protection bits and a textual representation:

 ```
 dtrace:::BEGIN